bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 Validator
 +++++++++++++

-Validator class here is empty due to absence of extra information on how we need to process data from RegularModule.
+Validator class here is empty due to absence of extra information on how we need to process data from Regular module.

 onMessage
 +++++++++++++